rallepalaveev/A2RESET/Readme.md

 The benefit is for computers without this capability so that the computer does not need to go through a power cycle to do the cold restart - it is achieved at the push of a buton.

 The project is based on my A2RAM128 Saturn clone card, as the circuitry is very similar.
-I only needed to add a diode and a resistor, reprogram the PLD and change the RAM for an ROM to hold some code.
+I only needed to add a diode and a resistor, reprogram the PLD and change the RAM for a ROM to hold some code.

 In essence, what the card does is: